SLCC Honors Program

 Success Coaching

-The Honors program has a dedicated coordinator who helps students meet program requirements, schedule and register for classes, understand transfer options, and navigate academic life.
+The Honors Program has a dedicated program manager, as well as faculty/staff and peer mentors, who help students meet program requirements, schedule and register for classes, understand transfer options, and navigate academic life.